 The trim control works as a classical 4-way beep switch.
 Pulling the beep switch back increases aft trim or nose-up tendency, while pushing the switch forward reduces back trim pressure, leading to a nose-down tendency.
-Roll trim is affected by pushing the trim switch to the respective side.
+Lateral trim input is not active on MTOsport models.